Does LASIK hurt? What you really need to know

 Managing light sensitivity and glare

-Some people notice they are more sensitive to light after LASIK.
+Like all surgical procedures, LASIK can come with some temporary effects.
+Some people notice they are more sensitive to light.
 You may also see glare or halos around lights, especially at night.
 These side effects are common and usually get better within a few weeks.

 Preparing for LASIK: Reducing anxiety

-Feeling anxious about surgery is normal.
-But knowing what to expect helps ease your nerves.
-Many patients say the experience was easier than they thought.
+It’s completely normal to feel nervous.
+But understanding what happens, and what it actually feels like, can make a big difference.
+Most patients who ask “does laser eye treatment hurt” say afterward that it was much easier than they expected.
 Understanding each step, from the use of anaesthetic eye drops to what mild discomfort feels like after surgery, can make you feel more prepared.

 The role of the surgeon in your comfort